pm0kjp/R-at-CAR/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:72cb3bbfc0
 ## Analyzing Tabular Data

+We've loaded pii with all the data from that .csv you saw in the last question.
+You can access it in your console or R script on the right.

 *** =instructions
 There are lots of ways to do this, but see if you can figure out how many "Y" values are given as the response to Question 3 in the pii data frame.
 Assign that value to the variable numYes.